-CSC 161 Network Certification Principles 2.5-5
+CSC 161 Network Certification Principles (44/22)

 Prerequisite: CSC 155 or Computer Science advisor permission The Principles and Theory of Microsoft operating systems are addressed with focus on MCSE (Microsoft Certified Systems Engineer) requirements.
 This class is made up of seven modules covering the following subjects: Workstations; Network infrastructure; Security; Directory Services design; Server configuration; Network administration; Directory Services Administration.
 This class is designed to allow students the opportunity to repeat the course as needed in order to complete all seven modules.
 Note: Students may take modules from CSC 161 and CSC 162, (Network Certification Exam Preparation) concurrently.
+(F,W,S)

-CSC 162 Network Certification Exam Preparation
+CSC 162 Network Certification Exam Preparation (44/22)

-Prerequisite: CSC 155 or Computer Science advisor permission.
-The syntax and semantics of Microsoft operating systems are addressed with focus on MCSE (Microsoft Certified Systems Engineer) exam requirements.
+Prerequisite: CSC 155 or Computer Science advisor permission The syntax and semantics of Microsoft operating systems are addressed with focus on MCSE (Microsoft Certified Systems Engineer) exam requirements.
 This class is made up of seven modules covering the following subjects: Workstations; Network infrastructure; Security; Directory Services design; Server configuration; Network administration; Directory Services Administration.
 This class is designed to allow students the opportunity to repeat the course as needed in order to complete all seven modules.
 Note: Students may take modules from CSC 161 and CSC 162, (Network Certification Exam Preparation) concurrently.
+Even years (W,S) Odd years (F,W,S)

-CSC 166 Introduction to System Design 5 (55/0)

-Introduction to the tools and techniques used to design information systems, including systems definition, analysis and design, development, testing, and implementation, with emphasis on using structured techniques.
+CSC 166 Introduction to System Design 5 (55/0)Introduction to the tools and techniques used to design information systems, including systems definition, analysis and design, development, testing, and implementation; emphasis on using structured techniques.
+Even years (S)

-CSC 167 Networking Certification Principles I
+CSC 167 Networking Certification Principles I (55/0)

-inciples I 5 (55/0)

 This course provides students with the knowledge and skills necessary to install and configure Microsoft Windows 2000 Professional and Microsoft Windows 2000 Server.
+Odd years (W)

-CSC 168 Networking Certification Principles II 5
+CSC 168 Networking Certification

+Principles II 5 (55/0)

 This course provides students with the information and skills needed to create a networking services infrastructure and also to install, configure, manage, and support a network infrastructure that uses the Microsoft Windows 2000 Professional and Microsoft Windows 2000 Server.
+Odd years (F)